Nyländska Jaktklubben, NJK

 Through its many sailing activities, NJK seeks to maintain a distinctive profile as a leading yacht racing club.

 NJK has been represented in all Olympic Games except two.
-The club is keen on having Olympic level sailors in the future and has teams preparing for the 2020 Olympics in Tokyo.
+The club is keen on having Olympic level sailors in the future and has teams preparing for the next Olympics.

 As much effort is put into coaching and training future top competitors NJK has initiated a project called CHALLENGE.

 Together with The Finnish Sailing and Boating Federation and the Finnish Olympic Committee, NJK runs a training center for elite sailors.
 Challenge strives constantly to develop training activities in order to improve the competitive level of its racing squad.